Beaugmc86/meet/README.md

 - When the user selects to view a chart of upcoming events by city;

 - Then the app should display a chart showing the number of upcoming events for each city.

+### Serverless Functions

+AWS Lambda will be used as the cloud-service provider.
+By using a serverless function, the Meet app will be able to managae authorization for accessing public calendar events using the Google Calendar API.
+Users must be authenticated to access events, which will be streamlined through the serverless function.
+This offers a more resource-efficient solution when compared to traditional server infrastructure.